openfga/js-sdk/README.md

 ###### Non-transaction mode

-The SDK will split the writes into separate requests and send them sequentially to avoid rate limits.
+The SDK will split the writes into separate requests and send them sequentially to avoid violating rate limits.

 ```
 // if you'd like to disable the transaction mode for writes (requests will be sent in parallel writes)